 - Medical researchers would also find transcriptions an indispensable part of their work.
 Skilled transcribers from a high-quality transcription service would be able to accurately transcribe audio festered with dozens of medical terms and lingo, and even understand obscure terms that might leave some doctors and clinicians shaking their head in frustration, for they themselves never even knew such a term existed.
 This would allow researchers to simplify the data-gathering process and go straight to making sense of the myriad of data that they are now in possession of.

 - Sermon transcriptions provide a ton of benefits.
 Not only does it allow pastors and preachers and holy men and women of all denominations to further spread their faith, it also lets scholars study sermons made by others, create new ideas with which to further propagate their religion, and even reach those members of the flock who are unable to attend religious services.

 - It would be no exaggeration to say that legal transcriptions are the bread and butter of courtrooms.
-Without them, judges cannot review court proceedings and thus mete out the appropriate judgement as dictated by law, and landmark cases concerning important laws would be even more prone to misinterpretation and twisting of meaning, thus potentially impacting even some of the most basic human rights.
+Without them, judges cannot review court proceedings and thus mete out the appropriate judgment as dictated by law, and landmark cases concerning important laws would be even more prone to misinterpretation and twisting of meaning, thus potentially impacting even some of the most basic human rights.